ec500-software-engineering/exercise-2-ffmpeg-zywan/README.md

 ### Estimation
 My labtop is 2014mid macbook pro, there is a 8 core cpu. when I run the code to convert one video, the machine will make use of all its power to do that by default.
-It seems that the machine could run 10 such task at the same time.
+It seems that the machine could run 10 such tasks at the same time.